lokesh/ascii-today/README.md

-# ascii-today
+# ASCII Today

+A super-fast ASCII title generator.

+Spruce up your code comments and readmes.
+Have a little fun!

+---

-This is a simple front-end built on top of the hard work done by the original font creators and patorjk who wrote the figlet.js font parser
+This is a simple Vue.js front-end built on top of the hard work done by the font creators and patorjk who wrote the [figlet.js](https://github.com/patorjk/figlet.js) font parser.

 ## Build basics